The term “biome” refers to the various types of land. Desert, woodland, grassland, and tundra are the four divisions of these.

 When the intended use of the land conflicts with the goals of town planning law, town planning laws and regulations may restrict the conveyance of that land.

-One should make an effort to determine whether a piece of land is communal or family land before purchasing it.
+A family land: One should make an effort to determine if the piece of land is communal or family land before purchasing it.

 When buying communal land, the head of the community’s consent is required, however when buying family land, the family head and key members’ consent is required.
 Any alleged sale made by a member of a group or family without the required approval is voidable.